 Effective January 1, 2019, the Group adopted PFRS 16, Leases, under the modified retrospective approach which resulted in significant changes in the Group's accounting policy for leases.
 The Group's adoption of PFRS 16 is significant to our audit because the Group has high volume of lease agreements; the recorded amounts are material to the financial statements; and adoption involves application of significant judgment and estimation in determining the lease term, including evaluating whether the Group is reasonably certain to exercise options to extend or terminate the lease, and in determining the incremental borrowing rate.
-This resulted in the recognition of right of use assets amounting to ₱3.43 billion and ₱2.73 billion for the Group and the Parent Company, respectively, and lease liability amounting to Php3.67 billion and ₱2.92 billion, for the Group and the Parent Company, respectively, as of January 1, 2019, and the recognition of depreciation expense of ₱670.78 million and ₱505.53 million, for the Group and the Parent Company, respectively, and interest expense of ₱265.54 million and ₱207.74 million, for the Group and the Parent Company, respectively, for the year ended December 31, 2019.
+This resulted in the recognition of right of use assets amounting to $\mathbb{P}3.43$ billion and $\mathbb{P}2.73$ billion for the Group and the Parent Company, respectively, and lease liability amounting to Php3.67 billion and $\mathbb{P}2.92$ billion, for the Group and the Parent Company, respectively, as of January 1, 2019, and the recognition of depreciation expense of $\mathbb{P}670.78$ million and $\mathbb{P}505.53$ million, for the Group and the Parent Company, respectively, as of January 1, 2019, and the recognition of depreciation expense of $\mathbb{P}265.54$ million and $\mathbb{P}207.74$ million, for the Group and the Parent Company, respectively, for the year ended December 31, 2019.